tomasalias/heroku-minecraft-server/README.md

 ## Features

 ```
+* No Server Idling (Uses a Worker Process over Web)
-* Supports Paper, Purpur, Spigot & More Servers
+* Supports Paper, Purpur, Spigot & Other Servers
 * Automatically Updates the Server with new Minecraft Versions
+* Creates a Permanent Server Address using Dynu DNS from Ngrok
 * World Saving/Loading with Dropbox or Amazon S3
-* No Server Idling (Uses a Worker Process over Web)
 ```

 ## Missing Features

 ```
-* Permanent Server IP for ngrok Tunnel (Dynu works; look into it's API!)
+Empty List as of Now
 ```

 ## Setup

-Will write later
+Will write later!